 FREE up some space and get some FREE stuff!

-On Curbside Give Away Weekend:
+During Curbside Give Away Weekend:

-- place re-usable household items at the curb in front of your home during the weekend
+- Place re-usable household items at the curb in front of your home during the weekend

-- only place items that are free that are clearly marked with a “FREE” sign
+- Only place items that are free that are clearly marked with a “FREE” sign

 Curbside Give Away etiquette for placing items at the curb

 - place signs on items with the word “FREE”